Unity-Technologies/com.unity.cinemachine/com.unity.cinemachine/Documentation~/CinemachineManagerCameras.md

 * [Mixing Camera](CinemachineMixingCamera.md): Uses the weighted average of up to eight child CinemachineCameras.

-* [Blend List Camera](CinemachineBlendListCamera.md): Executes a sequence of blends or cuts of its child CinemachineCameras.
+* [Sequencer Camera](CinemachineSequencerCamera.md): Executes a sequence of blends or cuts of its child CinemachineCameras.

 * [Clear Shot Camera](CinemachineClearShot.md): Picks the child CinemachineCamera with the best view of the target.